 Courses CREDITS

 MAT186 Precalculus 4

 PSY 111 General Psychology I 3

 Fundamentals of Electricity 4

 Advanced Wastewater I 3

 Sanitary Engineering or 3

 Environmental Engineering or

 Tech Elective

 Environmental Law 3

 Advanced Wastewater II 3

 Directed Electives 6

-TOTAL:

-CHECK OUT ONLINE, THE CT COMMUNITY COLLEGE'S CONNECTION TO THE WEB!
+Total: 29

+Visit myCommNet, the CT Community College's Connection to the Web!

 Want to register but don't have a course schedule book?
 Do you need a copy of your current class schedule?

-Would you like to see your final grades before you receive them in the mail?
+Would you like to see your final grades?
+Need access to online course materials and contact peers in your class?
+Want to do research from home? myCommNet makes all of this possible.

-Need account information?

-The Connecticut Community College's ONLINE is a fabulous new system that gives each student access to their own personal and academic information via the Internet.
-Students can access the system from ANY computer lab on campus, from any designated computer found in each building at MxCC, or via a World Wide Web browser when off campus.
-Through ONLINE you can obtain information on:
+myCommNet is a fabulous new system that gives each CT community college student access to their personal and academic information, Blackboard, and library databases via the Internet.
+Students can access the system from ANY computer lab on campus or via a World Wide Web browser when off-campus.
+Through myCommNet you can access:

 - Schedule Planning (look up course availability and schedules at one or multiple community colleges) - Current Schedule/Grades as soon as they are in the system.
-Students may access their grades via the internet: www.online.commnet.edu. - Personal Information (Name, SSN, Address, GPA, Course history, etc) - Account Balance and Fee information
+Students may access their grades via the internet: my.commnet.edu. - Personal Information (Name, Address, GPA, Course history, etc.), Account Balance, tuition and fees information - Courses that use Blackboard Vista (both online and on-ground) - Library databases (from off-campus)